opendaylight/releng-builder/src/site/markdown/jenkins.md

 If your project requires access to the Sandbox please open a Help Desk ticket and provide us with your ODL ID.

+# Maven Properties

+We provide a properties which your job can take advantage of if you want to do something different depending on the job type that is run.
+If you create a profile that activates on a property listed blow.
+The JJB templated jobs will be able to activate the profile during the build to run any custom code you wish to run in your project.

+    -Dmerge   : This flag is passed in our Merge job and is equivalent to the Maven property
+                <merge>true</merge>.
+    -Dsonar   : This flag is passed in our Sonar job and is equivalent to the Maven property
+                <sonar>true</sonar>.

 #### Notes regarding the Sandbox

 * Jobs automatically deleted Saturday @ 08:00 UTC (12:00 AM PST / 01:00 AM PDT)